thedevdojo/wave-website/content/docs/local-dev.md

 <div class="p-5 font-mono text-sm bg-neutral-800 rounded-xl whitespace-break-spaces"><span class="text-[#62d6e8]">npm</span> <span class="text-[#f8e164]">run</span> <span class="text-[#f8e164]">dev</span></div>

-This will start your assets watcher which checks for changes made to your codebase and hot-reloads the current page you are viewing.
-It will also check all the tailwind CSS classes that need to be used in your project and inject them into your page.
+This will start your asset watcher, which listens for any changes made to your codebase.
+When a change is detected, it refreshes the current page and dynamically injects the necessary Tailwind CSS classes.

 ## Building Assets for Production